UN hosts Afghanistan donor conference with crisis looming | DW | 13.09.2021

 A survey of 1,600 Afghans the World Food Program carried out this month and last showed 93% of those surveyed lacked sufficient food, mostly because they could not get access to cash to pay for items.

-Even before the Taliban takeover, circumstances in Afghanistan were dire.
-Drought and the coronavirus pandemic contributed to 18 million people, or roughly half of the population, requiring aid to survive.
+Even before the Taliban takeover, circumstances in Afghanistan were dire, Mary-Ellen Mc Groarty, World Food Programme's Country Director for Afghanistan told DW.
+Drought and the coronavirus pandemic contributed to 14 million people being in severe hunger.

+"It's critical for the humanitarian effort that in the greatest time of need, that the international community stands alongside the women and children and men of Afghanistan, whose lives have been upended through no fault of their own," she said

 Forty ministers including German Foreign Minister Heiko Maas and the UN Secretary General Antonio Guterres, the head of the International Committee of the Red Cross Peter Maurer, as well as dozens of government representatives are expected to attend both in person and virtually.